glowkeeper/P3D/docs/labs/week4Session22024.md

 ## Scripting

-Scripting is essential to Unity applications because scripts allow you to do many things, such as create graphical effects, control physical gameplay behaviour or react to user input.
+Scripts unlock a lot of the potential of the Unity engine because they enable you to perform actions such as create graphical effects, control physical gameplay behaviour or react to user input.

 Below is the basic script created by Unity whenever you _Create_, _C# Script_.
 It demonstrates a couple of essential features.